 Landes is known as a data-driven instructor, using formative and summative student achievement data to differentiate her lesson plans on a daily basis.
 She always asks to have underperforming students added to her schedule and voluntarily conducts tutoring and test preparation sessions after school.
 Landes works with other teachers on differentiation strategies, and secondary teachers across the district use her lesson plans as templates.
 She helps teachers take and pass Praxis tests and is helping the district incorporate the Performance Expectations of the Next Generation Science Standards.
 Landes runs MNHS’ AP Science Summer Institute and has worked on technology, AP, grading and lab report revisions committees.
-She serves as a Delaware County Hi-Q faculty advisor and facilitates a virtual environmental science course through the Bridges Virtual Online Education Consortium.
+She serves as a Delaware County Hi-Q faculty advisor and has facilitated a virtual environmental science course through the Bridges Virtual Online Education Consortium.

 Creating a caring culture of service matters to Landes.
 For Earth Day, she works with high school students to bring relevant environmental science education to a nearby elementary school.
-Every year the sophomore class at MNHS works together on Products10, a service and unity project Landes developed several years ago.
+Every year the sophomore class at MNHS works together on Project10, a service and unity project Landes developed several years ago.
 Collaborating with nonprofits including UNICEF, St. Jude Children’s Research Hospital, hunger relief organization Philabundance, charity: water, and Susan G. Komen for the Cure, the sophomore classes have raised more than $34,000 under Landes’ guidance.

 Landes earned a Bachelor of Science in biology and a Bachelor of Arts in psychology in 2005, as well as a master’s in education in 2006, from Villanova University.